 Is Hyperinflation Coming to the United States?

-While U.S. inflation rates and the prices of many goods and services are on the upswing, economists dismiss the notion that hyperinflation is looming for the country for several reasons.
+While U.S. inflation rates and the prices of many goods and services are on the upswing, economists dismiss the notion that U.S. hyperinflation is looming for the country for several reasons.
 First, it’s important to remember that hyperinflation and inflation aren’t the same thing, and the Federal Reserve would likely raise interest rates if inflation concerns grew.

-Even the largest inflation rate in U.S. history – 23% in June, 1920 – wouldn’t come close to approaching hyperinflation levels of 50% in a month.
-Still, ongoing inflation is something that the US economy hasn’t seen in more than four decades, and it’s a risk that investors may want to consider when devising their portfolio strategy.
+Even the largest inflation rate in U.S. history — 23% in June, 1920 — wouldn’t come close to approaching hyperinflation levels of 50% in a month.
+Still, ongoing inflation is something that the U.S. economy hasn’t seen in more than four decades, and it’s a risk that investors may want to consider when devising their portfolio strategy.

-How Can Inflation Affect the United States?
+How Can Hyperinflation Affect the United States?

 Falling Dollar Value